Backpacking two weeks through Peru was one of my first adventures abroad ever.

 Overlooking the valley from Huayna Picchu

-Puno is a small town in the shores of Lake Titicaca.
-My aim while here to visit Islas Uros, a set of islands home to the Uru people that are made almost entirely out of totora reeds.
+Puno is a small town in the shores of Lake Titicaca where you’ll find the picturesque Islas Uros, a set of islands home to the Uru people that are made almost entirely out of totora reeds.
 I took a night bus here from Cuzco, so I arrived in the morning, took a short nap, and went out to find how to get to the islands.

 And onto the desert!

-For years before I visited Peru, I had been fascinated by the Nazca lines.
-In case you don’t know, Nazca’s desert boasts a series of ancient geoglyphs carved in the sand.
-How such massive geoglyphs were created, and how they have managed to stay intact for centuries remains a mystery.
+For years before I even thought of visiting Peru, I had been fascinated by the Nazca lines.
+In case you don’t know, Nazca’s desert boasts a series of ancient geoglyphs carved on the sand.
+How such massive geoglyphs were created, and how they have managed to stay intact for centuries is still very much a mystery.
 Another interesting thing I noticed about the lines was how they depict things, such as a monkey and a whale, that would not be found in the desert, so uh, how exactly did the Nazca people come up with them?

-And then it was over.
-I boarded the bus to Lima to catch my flight back home.
-Looking back, I wish I would have set at least one day aside to indulge in Lima’s renowned food scene, but my time in Peru was tight and other cities made it hard for me to justify exploring a metropolis that (I assume) is probably similar in many aspects to Mexico City (my hometown), so I decided exploring Lima would be on the schedule for my next visit to Peru.
+Looking back, I wish I would have set one more day aside to indulge in Lima’s renowned food scene, but my time in Peru was tight and other cities made it hard for me to justify exploring a metropolis that (I assume) is probably similar in many aspects to Mexico City (my hometown), so I decided checking Lima out would be on the schedule for my next visit to Peru.

-What I would’ve done differently in my Peru itinerary
+What I would’ve done differently during my two weeks in Peru

 Peru was one of my first trips ever, and there are definitely a few things I would’ve done differently (or rather, WILL do differently next time.
-I have plans to travel to other amazing destinations in South America next year, and a re-visit to Peru is in the plans).
+I have plans to travel to other amazing destinations in South America next year, and revisiting Peru is on the plans).